Period matrices and homological quasi-trees on discrete Riemann surfaces: Laplacian on flat -bundle

 for every oriented edge $e$.
 When the connection is trivial—that is, when $z_1 = \dots = z_{2g} = 1$—we recover the usual untwisted setting.

-Given a vector bundle over vertices, we can further extend it to the edges of the graph.
-In addition to vertices, we also assign a vector space $W_e \cong \mathbb{C}$ to every unoriented edge $e$.
-We also define the connection isomorphisms $\phi_{ue} = \phi_{eu}^{-1}$ for a vertex $u$ and an edge $e$ containing that vertex so that if $e = uv$, we have
+Given a vector bundle over the vertices, we can further extend it to the edges of the graph.
+In addition to the vertex spaces, we assign a $1$-dimensional vector space $W_e \cong \mathbb{C}$ to each non-oriented edge $e$.
+For a vertex $u$ incident to an edge $e$, define connection isomorphisms $\phi_{ue} \colon W_u \to W_e$ and $\phi_{eu} \colon W_e \to W_u$ satisfying $\phi_{ue} = \phi_{eu}^{-1}$.
+As before, we identify these connection isomorphisms with nonzero complex numbers acting by multiplication.
+These maps are chosen so that for an edge $e = uv$, the original connection on the vertex bundle satisfies